Jay35900/Jay35900/README.md

 - 👋 Hi, I’m @Jay35900
 - 👀 I’m interested in learning new Technologies
-- 🌱 I’m currently learning cybersecurity and SQL injuction and Networking.
+- 🌱 I’m currently learning cybersecurity and Networking.
 - 📫 you can reach me on mail-jayanthjay359@gmail.com

 <!---